 If you are just opening a window in a wall, or just changing finishes, you don’t need a permit.
 But you do need the landlord (or past owner in a purchase) to provide you a current CO – Certificate of Occupancy – to get insure you can open for business.
 When you totally demolish, build or move a wall, you will need a building permit.
 You would also need a permit to add electrical or plumbing to your office space.
 When you’re doing any renovation project, even if it is small, it is often a good practice to ask permission from the city/county approval authorities in advance, instead of asking for forgiveness later.
 Cities and states write their own rules about when a building permit is needed, so it’s best to reach out to them to see what you need to comply in your area.
-Read more about building permits on our blog.
+Read more about building permits here.

 How do I get a building permit?